dandavies23/smoothie-moves/README.md

 ## Target audience

-Its initial target user was my daughter.
+The game's initial target user was my daughter.
 I noticed when playing a physical memory card game that she was considerably better and quicker than me.
 She is at a stage in her learning development where her short term memory is excellent.
 Memory games help develop this.

 As the game was developed and tested with family and friends’ children, it became clear that more children would enjoy this and more focus was given to score board and gaming capabilities.
 Based on this research and testing the user base could be 4-11 years old.
 A broader breakdown of these persona are follows.